 Irregular heartbeat care in South Texas

 Heart arrhythmias, also known as irregular heartbeats, can have varying effects depending on the type of arrhythmia a patient is experiencing.
-The expert cardiologists and electrophysiologists throughout Methodist Healthcare offer advanced heart arrhythmia treatment, including minimally invasive surgical options.
+The expert cardiologists and electrophysiologists throughout the Methodist Heart network offer advanced heart arrhythmia or electrophysiology treatments, including minimally invasive surgical options.

 To learn more about heart arrhythmia treatment options call the Methodist Healthcare HealthLine at (210) 575-0355.